wp-portugal/wp-portugal.com/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.2:* Cache - Allow debugging of which cache file is chosen.
-Premium - Cache - Serve cached content for logged in users, per role.
+* 3.2.3: * Minify: Pre-generate assets.
+Cache - 'Purge cache permissions' setting does not allow additional roles to access the purge cache tool.
 Many and various tweaks and fixes; a recommended update for all.